ZhenyingZhu/StudyNotes/ASP.md

 `ng new dutch-app --dry-run --skip-git --inline-template --inline-style --skip-tests`

+Note: NOT use route.
+It will generate app/app-routing.module.ts, which is different fron the tutorial.

 Scaffolding: write the definition, and compiler of the framework generate code.

 Skip tests is actually just skip UTs.
 Test scaffolding files are still generated.